ruslanaprus/goit-academy-dev-hw16/README.md

 git clone git@github.com:ruslanaprus/goit-academy-dev-hw16.git
 cd goit-academy-dev-hw16
 ```
-2. Database Configuration: Copy the .env.example file into .env, and populate it with your DB details (you might need to change the GOIT_DB2_URL if yours is different).
+2. Database Configuration: Copy the `.env.example` file into `.env`, and populate it with your DB details (keys: [GOIT_DB2_URL, GOIT_DB_USER, GOIT_DB_PASS]).
+This file will be used to set DB properties for Flyway plugin in `build.gradle` and for your application.

-3. You will also need to copy your database credentials into either:
-   - Your environment variables on your computer (keys: [GOIT_DB2_URL, GOIT_DB_USER, GOIT_DB_PASS])
-   - The build.gradle file in the flyway section

-4. Run Flyway Migration: To apply database migrations, run:
+3. Run Flyway Migration: To apply database migrations, run:
 ```shell
 gradle flywayMigrate
 ```
-5. Build the project:
+4. Build the project:
 ```shell
 ./gradlew clean build
 ```
-6. Run the application:
+5. Run the application:
 ```shell
 ./gradlew bootRun
 ```